 Material resource efficiency

 As we continue to manage our environmental impact, we are working actively to use resources as efficiently as possible.
 We believe that we have a responsibility to reduce material use and subsequent waste generation.
-In addition, where waste is unavoidable, we aim to treat and dispose of those wastes with minimum environmental impact.
+In addition, where waste is unavoidable, our goal is to treat and dispose of those wastes with minimum environmental impact.

 Our material resource use and waste generation is primarily driven by manufacture of our products.
 Given our increasing strategic externalisation, we also report on the environmental impacts of Outsourced manufacture.